Broadband for rural areas UK broadband guide cover image.

 • Total cost and contract terms

-What home setup works well?
+What home setup works best?

 Wi-Fi coverage still matters, especially in larger rural homes.